ALOHAnet: Network architecture

-Two fundamental choices which dictated much of the ALOHAnet design were the two-channel star configuration of the network and the use of random access for user transmissions.
+Two fundamental choices that dictated much of the ALOHAnet design were the two-channel star configuration of the network and the use of random access for user transmissions.

 The two-channel configuration was primarily chosen to allow for efficient transmission of the relatively dense total traffic stream being returned to users by the central time-sharing computer.
 An additional reason for the star configuration was the desire to centralize as many communication functions as possible at the central network node (the Menehune) to minimize the cost of the original all-hardware terminal control unit (TCU) at each user node.

 The random-access channel for communication between users and the Menehune was designed specifically for the traffic characteristics of interactive computing.
 In a conventional communication system, a user might be assigned a portion of the channel on either a frequency-division multiple access or time-division multiple access basis.
-Since it was well known that in time-sharing systems (circa 1970), computer and user data are bursty, such fixed assignments are generally wasteful of bandwidth because of the high peak-to-average data rates that characterize the traffic.
+Since it was well known that in time-sharing systems (circa 1970), computer and user data were bursty, such fixed assignments are generally wasteful of bandwidth because of the high peak-to-average data rates that characterize the traffic.

 To achieve a more efficient use of bandwidth for bursty traffic, ALOHAnet developed the random-access packet switching method that has come to be known as a pure ALOHA channel.
 This approach effectively dynamically allocates bandwidth immediately to a user who has data to send, using the acknowledgment and retransmission mechanism described earlier to deal with occasional access collisions.
 While the average channel loading must be kept below about 10% to maintain a low collision rate, this still results in better bandwidth efficiency than when fixed allocations are used in a bursty traffic context.

 Two 100 kHz channels in the experimental UHF band were used in the implemented system, one for the user-to-computer random-access channel and one for the computer-to-user broadcast channel.
 The system was configured as a star network, allowing only the central node to receive transmissions in the random-access channel.
 All user TCUs received each transmission made by the central node in the broadcast channel.
 All transmissions were made in bursts at 9600 bit/s, with data and control information encapsulated in packets.

 Each packet consisted of a 32-bit header and a 16-bit header parity check word, followed by up to 80 bytes of data and a 16-bit parity check word for the data.
 The header contained address information identifying a particular user so that when the Menehune broadcast a packet, only the intended user's node would accept it.